DavidObando/carnd/Term3/Project1/README.md

 All these are combined to produce an optimal value that results in non-jerky acceleration, as well as car safety when approaching cars from behind or when attempting to change lanes.

 #### Max Acceleration and Jerk are not Exceeded.
 This path planning code reasons about acceleration, but uses a simplified model in which lane changes are immediate.
 Basically, it's a simplified model where acceleration is seen as a property of the `s` dimention but not of the `d` dimention, in Frenet coordinate speak.
 I separated the lane shifting acceleration problem to the controller and left the velocity acceleration problem to the path planner.
-This made my code very easy to reason with for multiple reasons:
+This made my code very easy to work with for multiple reasons:
   1. I could run deep simulations up to 6 seconds in the future using the predictions for all the other vehicles in this simplified world view.
   2. It was easy to use the `PLCL` and `PLCR` (prepare lane change left/right) states to prepare the vehicle's speed to safe lane changes.
   3. Lane switching in the controller could be easily smoothed out with heuristics.